rwillowlevy/README-Generator/README.md

 # Unit 09 Node.js and ES6+ Homework: Good README Generator

+Here's a gif of me running the program in my terminal

 Create a command-line application that dynamically generates a README.md from a user's input.
 The application will be invoked with the following command:

 ```sh